casper-network/docs-archive/technical-framework/block-storage/cbc-casper.md

 ### Blockdags vs evolution graphs

-Blockdag is really just a smart notation for evolution graphs, with "creator" concept added.
-Smart means here that we keep global states implicit and we encode mergeable pairs by the parents concept.
+Blockdag is really just a smart notation for evolution graphs, with "block's creator" concept added.
+"Smartness" comes here from keeping global states implicit and encoding mergeable pairs by the parents concept.

-The correspondence of sequential case is as follows:
+Let's see how a blockdag maps to an evolution graph in a simple case:

 ![Blockdag to evolution graph transformation (sequential case)](../../.gitbook/assets/casper-blockdag-to-graph-seq-case.svg)

-With blockdag we have now the perfectly clear narration of chronology of events in our network of validators:
+With blockdag in place we have now the perfectly clear narration of the chronology of events in our network of validators:

 1. Validator C proposed block $$b_1$$ by executing transaction $$f$$ on top of state Zero.
 2. Validator B proposed block $$b_2$$ by building on top of block $$b_1$$ and executing transaction $$g$$.